-Studio AKA director Steven Small designed beautifully rendered hand-drawn sequences to be inserted into four episodes in the 8-part series.
-Along with a team of animators, Small drew reference from a wide array of source materials, using a combination of 3D, rotoscoping and simple line artwork to create these impactful images portraying graphic events.
-The project is a true collaboration between AKA and the BER team to align and achieve Blick’s and Small's visions.
+Studio AKA director Steven Small designed beautifully rendered hand-drawn sequences to be inserted into four episodes in the eight-part series.
+Along with a team of animators, Small drew reference from a wide array of source materials, using a combination of 3D, rotoscoping and simple hand-drawn line artwork to create these impactful images portraying graphic events.
 The resulting imagery is captivating and powerfully wrought.